 Some of the people who enter your event during a stint may be counted by the counter, but will be staff members, merchants, participants or volunteers.
-Generally, these types of attendees are excluded from tourism economic impact assessments.
+You may elect to exclude these types of attendees from your on-site spending estimates.

-If any types of attendees are to be excluded from your final estimates, you will have to identify how many excluded attendees came to your event and remove them from your "counts".
-For this reason, the Tally Questionnaire includes a question about which type of entrant each person is.
+If any types of attendees are to be excluded from your final estimates, you will have to identify how many excluded attendees came to your event and remove them when you weight and project your survey data.
+To enable you to generate an exclusion weight, the Tally Questionnaire includes a question about which type of entrant each person is.
 You would use this information to make the appropriate adjustments when you weight and project your tally information (see Section IV).